Stanford Battle Area

 History

-The site was established in 1942, when a battle training area was required and a 'Nazi village' was built.
+The site was established in 1942, when a battle training area was required, and a "Nazi village" was built.
 Military exercises were already known in the area; tanks had deployed to Thetford in the First World War.
 The complete takeover involved the evacuation of the villages of Buckenham Tofts, Langford, Stanford, Sturston, Tottington and West Tofts.

 The area was used during the run-up to the D-Day invasion and since then has hosted many exercises.
-In 2009 a 12.5-acre (51,000 m) village designed to replicate its Afghan equivalent was added to the Battle Area for the training of troops deployed in support of the War in Afghanistan.
+In 2009 a 12.5-acre (51,000 m) village designed to replicate its Afghan equivalent was added to the Training Area for the training of troops deployed in support of the War in Afghanistan.
 The site, built at a cost of £14 million, is populated by Afghan nationals, ex-Gurkha soldiers and amputee actors, who simulate the Afghan National Army, locals and wounded soldiers.
 The village includes houses, a market and a mosque.
 It also features a system that pumps out smells like rotten meat and sewage.

-The battle area was used in the filming of many of the episodes of the comedy series Dad's Army.
+The Battle Area was used in the filming of many of the episodes of the comedy series Dad's Army.

 The Swedish Crown Princess Victoria and Prince Daniel visited STANTA, where Swedish military instructors were delivering training to Ukrainian soldiers, in November 2023.